soumendus/file-audit-using-kaudit/README.md

     In the above output I am trying to DELETE a file called FAMS.txt inside the /tmp directory.

-    TBD: Convert the above output and log as below, so that a non-unix user can understand.
+    TBD: Convert the above output and log as below, for a non-unix user.

     Name of the Directory Accessed: - /etc
     Name of the file Accessed in the Directory: /etc/passwd